PyWavelets/pywt/README.rst

 The most recent *development* version can be found on GitHub at https://github.com/PyWavelets/pywt.

-The latest release, including source and binary packages, is available for download from the `Python Package Index`_ or on the `Releases Page`_.
+The latest release, including source and binary packages for Intel Linux, macOS and Windows, is available for download from the `Python Package Index`_.
+You can find source releases at the `Releases Page`_.

 State of development & Contributing
 -----------------------------------